Gynecology & Women’s Health

 Bone Density Scans

-Bone Density (DEXA) is one of the safest, most accurate, and most common ways to measure bone mineral density (BMD).
-Since you can’t see or feel bone loss, the DEXA test tells your doctor if you have osteoporosis, which is the loss of bone mass, or may be at risk of developing it.
-Physicians will consult with you and discuss recommendations and treatment options following your study.
+Bone density scans, also called DEXA (dual-energy x-ray absorptiometry) scans, are one of the safest, most accurate, and most common ways to measure bone mineral density.
+Since you can’t see or feel bone loss, the DEXA test can indicate if you have osteoporosis, which is a loss of bone mass, or if you may be at risk for developing it.
+It will also help your doctor determine your bone strength and vulnerability to fractures.

 Who Should Get a Bone Density Scan

-We often recommend that women age 50 who are past menopause or have other risk factors for osteoporosis should get a scan.
-ACOG additionally recommends that all women who are over the age of 65 should have the screening test done.
+We often recommend DEXA scans for women, age 50 or over, who are past menopause or have other risk factors for osteoporosis.
+The American College of Obstetricians and Gynecologists (ACOG) additionally recommends that all women who are over the age of 65 should have the screening test done.

 What Can I Expect During My Scan?